-- Continuous total closure of a line for more than 24 hours (1 day) in a row - > Periodical total closure (e.g. every night) for more than 14 days in a row - Any other temporary (e.g. 3 hours every afternoon) or continuous TCR for more than 14 days in a row (e.g. closure of one track of a double track line, temporary TCR on a location along the RFC OEM).
-Included in this category are speed, length, weight or traction restrictions.
+- Continuous total closure of a line for more than 24 consecutive hours (1 day) - Periodical total closure (e. g. every night) for more than 14 consecutive days - Any other periodical (e. g.
+3 hours every afternoon) or continuous TCR for more than 14 consecutive working days (e. g. closure of one track of a double track line, periodical TCR in a location); included in this category are speed, length, weight or traction restrictions